Orders, Awards, and Honors of the

 Kingdoms and Principalities of the SCA

 In each kingdom, the Crown consults with their kingdom's members of the Order before creating a new Peer.
+(The Rose is an exception in some kingdoms.)

-The Order of Chivalry consists of the Knights and the Masters of Arms.
+The Order of the Chivalry consists of the Knights and the Masters of Arms.
 Members are recognized for their great skill at arms in combat, as well as for qualities of courtesy and grace.
 Knights swear fealty to the Crown during the knighting ceremony.
-They are entitled to wear a white belt, and a gold chain as a symbol of their fealty.
+The regalia reserved for Knights is a white belt, and an unadorned chain (of any color, but typically gold) as a symbol of their fealty.
 Knights are addressed as "Sir" (name), or for some female knights, "Dame" (name).
-Masters of Arms are equal in rank to knights.
-They may choose not to swear fealty, and wear a white baldric (diagonally from shoulder to hip).
-They are addressed as "Master" (name) or "Mistress" (name).

-These articles were originally published in Tournaments Illuminated (the magazine of the Society for Creative Anachronism, Inc.) between 1993 and 1997.
+The Etcetera articles were originally published in Tournaments Illuminated (the magazine of the Society for Creative Anachronism, Inc.) between 1993 and 1997.
 The web versions are kept updated with awards created or modified since that time.

 Please contact the author, Mistress Jessa d'Avondale, if you know of any awards that should be added, updated, or corrected.